-We have seen many beginners achieve success by roughly matching a nicotine strength to the type of cigarettes they smoked, and how often they did so.
+We have seen many beginners achieve success by roughly matching a nicotine strength to how many mg of nicotine in the cigarettes they smoked, and how often they did so.

 As a general rule, heavier smokers should look to higher nicotine levels in less powerful devices.
 Cig-a-like brands are designed for these smokers, and usually come in higher strengths, ranging from 1.8% (the percentage of nicotine solution in the included e-liquid) all the way to 3.6% or higher.
-Like the JUUL, it’s at 5.6% nicotine!
 Levels in this range should closely match a cigarette-like experience, as they provide a high nicotine “jolt” and a satisfyingly thump of a throat hit.

 For veteran vapers, those numbers (and results) seem unfathomable.
 But for those who just tossed aside the cowboy killers, it’s a welcome breath of relief.